-In a previous post we looked at the 5 Ss, a good way to add information to sentences using adverbs and adjectives.
+In a previous post we looked at DESCRIBING GRAPHS AND TABLES IN ENGLISH, which is a good way to add information to sentences using adverbs and adjectives.

-Today we want to give you some alternatives to increase and decrease for verbs, next week we will look at nouns.
+Today we want to give you some alternatives to increase and decrease for verbs.

 Increase and decrease are fantastic, and of course you can use them.
 However, the problem is that non- native speakers ONLY use these 2 verbs.
 So what are some alternatives and how can we use them in sentences?

-As we saw in a previous post, the first thing we have to consider is whether a verb is transitive or intransitive.
+As we saw in the previous POST, the first thing we have to consider is whether a verb is transitive or intransitive.

 There are of course more verbs you can use, and we will look at them in later posts, but for now, this should give you some alternatives to using Increase and decrease.